python/cpython/Doc/c-api/init.rst

    exception (if any) for the thread is cleared.
 This raises no exceptions.

-.. cfunction:: PyGILState_STATE PyGILState_Ensure()
+.. c:function:: PyGILState_STATE PyGILState_Ensure()

    Ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of the global interpreter lock.
-This may be called as many times as desired by a thread as long as each call is matched with a call to :cfunc:`PyGILState_Release`.
-In general, other thread-related APIs may be used between :cfunc:`PyGILState_Ensure` and :cfunc:`PyGILState_Release` calls as long as the thread state is restored to its previous state before the Release().
-For example, normal usage of the :cmacro:`Py_BEGIN_ALLOW_THREADS` and :cmacro:`Py_END_ALLOW_THREADS` macros is acceptable.
+This may be called as many times as desired by a thread as long as each call is matched with a call to :c:func:`PyGILState_Release`.
+In general, other thread-related APIs may be used between :c:func:`PyGILState_Ensure` and :c:func:`PyGILState_Release` calls as long as the thread state is restored to its previous state before the Release().
+For example, normal usage of the :c:macro:`Py_BEGIN_ALLOW_THREADS` and :c:macro:`Py_END_ALLOW_THREADS` macros is acceptable.

-   The return value is an opaque "handle" to the thread state when :cfunc:`PyGILState_Ensure` was called, and must be passed to :cfunc:`PyGILState_Release` to ensure Python is left in the same state.
-Even though recursive calls are allowed, these handles *cannot* be shared - each unique call to :cfunc:`PyGILState_Ensure` must save the handle for its call to :cfunc:`PyGILState_Release`.
+   The return value is an opaque "handle" to the thread state when :c:func:`PyGILState_Ensure` was called, and must be passed to :c:func:`PyGILState_Release` to ensure Python is left in the same state.
+Even though recursive calls are allowed, these handles *cannot* be shared - each unique call to :c:func:`PyGILState_Ensure` must save the handle for its call to :c:func:`PyGILState_Release`.

    When the function returns, the current thread will hold the GIL.
 Failure is a fatal error.

-.. cfunction:: void PyGILState_Release(PyGILState_STATE)
+.. c:function:: void PyGILState_Release(PyGILState_STATE)

    Release any resources previously acquired.
-After this call, Python's state will be the same as it was prior to the corresponding :cfunc:`PyGILState_Ensure` call (but generally this state will be unknown to the caller, hence the use of the GILState API.)
+After this call, Python's state will be the same as it was prior to the corresponding :c:func:`PyGILState_Ensure` call (but generally this state will be unknown to the caller, hence the use of the GILState API.)

-   Every call to :cfunc:`PyGILState_Ensure` must be matched by a call to :cfunc:`PyGILState_Release` on the same thread.
+   Every call to :c:func:`PyGILState_Ensure` must be matched by a call to :c:func:`PyGILState_Release` on the same thread.